edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 New content is define as:
 * Adding a new library class
 * Adding a new GUID
-* Adding a new Protocol
+* Adding a new PROTOCOL
 * Adding a new PPI
 * Adding a new PCD
 * Adding new values to a ```@ValidList```